 As your fleece jacket typically is worn both over and under other clothing, its ability to pair well with other layers is another crucial consideration.
 You don't want it so tight that your under layers are bunching up, but you want it slim fitting enough so you can slide a wind, rain, or puffy layer on top of it.
 You can learn more about layering systems with our Introduction to Layered Clothing Systems article.

 We tested each model with a variety of other jackets and base layers and rated them on how easily they layered and their level of comfort.
-Thinner models, like the Patagonia R1 Hoody, the Outdoor Research Deviator Hoody and the Outdoor Research Transition Hoody, layered easily under everything we tried them with.
+Thinner models, like the Patagonia R1 Hoody and the Outdoor Research Deviator Hoody layered easily under everything we tried them with.
 The thumb holes were also a bonus, as we didn't have to worry about the sleeves riding up when putting on another layer.

 However, you can't wear more than a thin baselayer underneath these slim fitting jackets.
 The Arc'teryx Kyanite Hoody and the Arc'teryx Fortrez Hoody were all easy to layer as well.